 In the remaining drive ratios, all three systems are under load.
 The speed of the planet pinions of the final stage is, however, less than it would be if only the increase or decrease system were active.

 The increase and decrease systems of the Elan both apply torque to the axle and convert the rotation rate of the driver to a higher one.
 The decrease system spins its ring gear faster in ratios 1, 4, 7 and 10 than 2, 5, 8 and 11.
 The increase system spins its ring gear faster in the hub's higher ratios.
-Each of these systems alone would turn the planet gears of the main system in opposite directions, somewhat increasing efficiency of that stage.
+Each, alone, would turn the planet gears of the main system in opposite directions, somewhat increasing efficiency of that stage.

 Any planetary gear system applies torque at three places: the sun gear, planet gear axles, and ring gear.
 In the Elan, the increase and decrease systems both attach their sun gears to the hub's axle and the planet gears to the driver assembly, which turns at the speed of the sprocket.
 In the older Sturmey-Archer hubs, the ring gear is attached to the hub shell.
-This approach can be more efficient when it results in lower gear speeds, as is usual if the speed of the sprocket is closer to the output speed than to zero -- the usual case.
+This approach can be more efficient when it results in lower gear speeds.

 Reducing the number of active planetary systems and their speed will increase efficiency.Also, a hub with only an increase or decrease system adjusting the ratios of a separate planetary system might be more efficient.

 These are only general comments.
 More specific observations require further analysis